A closed-form, analytical approximation for apparent surface charge and electric field of molecules: Methods

+Here, our main goal is to assess the accuracy of the new ASC approximation against its primary accuracy metric, the numerical PB.
+Both methods can utilize whichever DB one considers most appropriate for the given application.
+Our secondary goal is to compare the new ASC approximation to a fast analytical GB model.
+These goals dictate the choice of the DB representation chosen here.

-We approximate the solute-solvent interface -- the dielectric boundary (DB) -- using the solvent excluded surface (SES) \cite{richardsAreasVolumesPackingARBB1977}, with Bondi \cite{bondiVanWaalsVolumesJPC1964} atomic radii and a water probe of $1.4$ \AA.
+Within our ASC method we approximate the solute-solvent interface -- the DB -- using the solvent excluded surface (SES) \cite{richardsAreasVolumesPackingARBB1977,connollyAnalyticalMolecularSurfaceJAC1983}, with Bondi \cite{bondiVanWaalsVolumesJPC1964} atomic radii and a water probe of $1.4$ \AA.
 This DB is triangulated with the open-source package, NanoShaper \cite{decherchiGeneralRobustRayCastingBasedPO2013}.
-In each relevant test, we match the NanoShaper grid spacing with that used by the numerical PB reference; $0.1$ \AA~for small molecules, $0.25$ \AA~for fair speed comparisons, and $0.5$ \AA~for large molecule electric field normal comparisons.
+In each relevant test, we match the NanoShaper grid spacing with that used by the numerical PB reference; we use $0.1$ \AA~for small molecules accuracy comparisons, $0.25$ \AA~for fair speed comparisons, and $0.5$ \AA~for large molecule electric field normal comparisons.
+The two existing reference methods employed in this work, the NBP and GB, sections \ref{ssec:NPBR} and \ref{ssec:GBR}, use matching dielectric boundaries based on the same set of Bondi radii with 1.4 \AA~water probe radius (unless otherwise specified), for consistency.